Al3x4ndr3-M0r31r4/PRJ/README.md

 explanations for it, are stored.

-On the "configs" package, there are 4 files:
+In the "configs" package, there are 4 files:
 	- configs.json
 	- input_settings_brain_tumor.json
 	- input_settings_darwin.json